GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Observations and data reduction

-The signal-to-noise ($S/N$) in each line is computed as $TotalFlux$ / $RMS\times \sqrt{2\times FWHM}$, where $TotalFlux$ is the summed flux within $2\times FWHM$ (Full Width at Half Maximum) of the line and the RMS is measured in windows of 20 pixels in the continuum around the emission lines.
-In order to extract physical information from regions with low $S/N$ in some of the emission lines the spectra from different spaxels is combined following the Voronoi binning method from \citet{cappellariAdaptiveSpatialBinning2003}.
-Note that the binning changes depending on the target emission line; in particular, analyses that require the \NIIb line (e.g. N2 metallicity indicator, excitation mechanisms) demand larger bins than those using \Hb (e.g. nebular extinction, R2 and R3 metallicity indicators).
-Errors in the physical parameters derived in this paper are computed with Markov Chain Monte Carlo techniques using the \textsc{EMCEE} software by \citet{foreman-mackeyEmceeMCMCHammer2013b}, assuming uniform priors.
-The reported 1-$\sigma$ uncertainties on each quantity are calculated as half the difference between the 16th and 84th percentiles of the posterior probability density distribution.
-The spectral modelling takes into account the wavelength-dependent spectral resolution of NIRSpec \citep{jakobsenNearInfraredSpectrographNIRSpec2022a}.
+The signal-to-noise (S/N) in each line was computed as $TotalFlux$ / $RMS\times \sqrt{2\times FWHM}$, where $TotalFlux$ is the summed flux within $2\times FWHM$ (full width at half maximum) of the line and the RMS is measured in windows of 20 pixels in the continuum around the emission lines. {The adopted $FWHM$ was taken from an initial fit performed on the brightest lines (i.e. \OIIIb and \Ha) on a spaxel-by-spaxel basis}.
+In order to extract physical information from regions with low S/N, in some of the emission lines the spectra from different spaxels were combined following the Voronoi binning method from \citet{cappellariAdaptiveSpatialBinning2003}.
+It should be noted that the binning changes depending on the target emission line; in particular, analyses that require the \NIIb line (e.g. N2 metallicity indicator, excitation mechanisms) demand larger bins than those that use \Hb (e.g. nebular extinction, R2 and R3 metallicity indicators).
+Errors in the physical parameters derived in this paper were computed with Markov Chain Monte Carlo techniques using the \textsc{EMCEE} software by \citet{foreman-mackeyEmceeMCMCHammer2013b}, assuming uniform priors.
+The reported 1-$\sigma$ uncertainties on each quantity were calculated as half the difference between the 16th and 84th percentiles of the posterior probability density distribution.
+The spectral modelling took into account the wavelength-dependent spectral resolution of NIRSpec \citep{jakobsenNearInfraredSpectrographNIRSpec2022a}.